PowerDNS/pdns/docs/markdown/authoritative/backend-generic-sql.md

 slaving still works.
 Slaving considers a disabled domain to have a serial of 0;
 this implies that a slaved domain will not stay disabled.

+## Autoserial
+The autoserial functionality makes PowerDNS generate the SOA serial when the SOA serial set to `0` in the database.
+The serial in SOA responses is set to the highest value of the `change_date` field in the "records" table.

 # Queries
 From version 4.0.0 onward, the generic SQL backends use prepared statements for their queries.
 Before 4.0.0, queries were expanded using the C function 'snprintf'